 5 Yoga Poses to Ease Yourself Into Spring

-Ease yourself into spring
+Ease yourself into spring with Yoga

 Ease the transition to Spring by creating sukha, which means “good space” or a general state of health and happiness.
 Creating sukha is especially important when you’re trying to wring out excess kapha, because it enables prana (vital energy) to move freely through your body.
 (The qualities of kapha, which is over stimulated in the winter months, appear in the forms of mucus in the lungs, lethargy and sleepiness, weight gain, slow digestion, and low energy.)
 Like wind moving clouds through the sky, prana propels kapha, so that fluids and phlegm move easily through the body.
 If you don’t create sukha, the flow of prana is restricted and contributes to dukha (bad space), sukha’s evil twin.
 Dukha represents misery of any kind and restricts or confuses the flow of kapha.

 Useful Tip: During these yoga posturess, remember to preserve sukha.
 Don’t over contract your muscles or compromise your breath by transferring tension into your chest, shoulders, or neck—or you’ll risk creating even more kapha, which the body produces as an antidote to excessive muscular and nervous tension.

 Here are 5 yoga posturess help to create Sukha and release Kapha

 Utkatasana (Chair Pose): Stay for 30 seconds to a minute.
 To come out of this pose straighten your knees with an inhalation, lifting strongly through the arms.
 Exhale and release into Tadasana.